virus-rpi/rag/README.md

 ```
 in it.

-If you skip this step you will not be able to use the weather api because the local LLMs that can run on normal laptops are not able to generate the request URL for the weather api.
+If you skip this step you will not be able to use the weather api because the local LLM can't generate a valid request URL consistently.

 ### 3. Set up the vector database
 Just run